-- README files come with your computer's factory installed software or as printed material.
-This README information can help you setup, configure, and operate your computer. - Run the diagnostics software.
-Refer to Chapter 4, "Diagnostics," for information on accessing and running the supplied diagnostics program. - If your computer will not boot into Windows, use the DOS emergency diskette (Windows for Workgroups) or the startup diskette (Windows 95) to gain access to your computer's hard disk drive.
+- Run the diagnostics software.
+Refer to Chapter 4, "Diagnostics," for information on accessing and running the supplied diagnostics program. - If your computer will not boot into Windows, use the Emergency Repair Disk you created during setup to gain access to your computer's hard disk drive.
 Afterwards, troubleshoot your computer using the information in this guide and correct any problems.